 Student Load.
 The maximum load for a student in the College of Education is 19 semester hours.
 No student will be permitted to enroll in more than 18 semester hours without written approval from the department chair or associate dean.
 During the student teaching semester, the maximum load is 12-15 semester hours.
 Requests to take more than 15 hours must be approved by the certification officer.

 Length of Degree Program.
 The Bachelor of Science degree can be completed in approximately eight semesters.
 The multidisciplinary studies major requires 123-129 hours, and the multidisciplinary science major requires 127-128 hours.
-A student may be required to attend either one summer term or a ninth semester to complete all requirements.
+A student may be required to attend summer term to complete all requirements.
 Assistance in completing the degree and certification plan is provided by advisors in the College of Education.
 An Intent to Graduate form should be filed with an advisor one year prior to graduation.

 Pass/Fail Option.
 Courses used to meet stated degree plan requirements may not be taken pass/fail.
 Up to 13 hours of courses that are taken as free electives to total 133 hours and are not used to meet any other degree requirement may be taken pass/fail.
 Courses that are designated pass/fail by departmental policy rather than student choice do not count in the 13-hour limit on elective courses that may be taken pass/fail.
 A student on probation is not allowed the pass/fail option.

 Education Minor.
 Students seeking secondary certification may minor in secondary education.
 The following courses may be used by students who complete student teaching as undergraduates: EDSE 4000 (9 to 12 hours), 4312, 4313, 4315, 4316, 4322; and EDLL 4382.
 The minimum number of hours for a minor in secondary education is 18.
 Other education courses may be used in the minor with the permission of an academic advisor in the College of Education.